Introducing Dave Coulson

 A Culinary Craftsman

-Proudly offering fine dining without the fuss at Peace and Loaf, Head Chef, Director, MasterChef: The Professionals finalist and County Durham-born Dave Coulson takes care to meticulously ensure that each dish is lovingly prepared on site from fresh ingredients, allowing him to show off his culinary prowess in his home region.
+Proudly offering fine dining without the fuss at Peace and Loaf, Chef Patron, MasterChef: The Professionals finalist and County Durham-born Dave Coulson takes care to meticulously ensure that each dish is lovingly prepared on site from fresh ingredients, allowing him to show off his culinary prowess in his home region.
 Dave has been fortunate enough to work in some highly-regarded restaurants across the north east and beyond, including Michael Roux Jr’s two Michelin star rated La Gavroche, which helped him develop his unique culinary practice.

 Dave has been named the north east’s best culinary craftsman while being featured in local magazines, blogs, and press with monthly columns in Luxe, North East Times, Savour and Appetite magazines, showcasing his imaginative recipes and progressive cooking skills.
 You can even catch him live, showcasing his award-winning skills at many food festivals across the region.